HariSekhon/Nagios-Plugins/README.md

 - ```check_zookeeper.pl``` - ZooKeeper server checks, multiple layers: "is ok" status, is writable (quorum), operating mode (leader/follower vs standalone), gather statistics
 - ```check_zookeeper_*znode*.pl``` - ZooKeeper znode checks using ZK Perl API, useful for HBase, Kafka, SolrCloud, Hadoop NameNode HA & JobTracker HA (ZKFC) and any other ZooKeeper based service.
 Very versatile with multiple optional checks including data vs regex, json field extraction, ephemeral status, child znodes, znode last modified age
 - ```check_puppet.rb``` - thorough, find out when Puppet stops properly applying manifests, if it's in the right environment, if it's --disabled, right puppet version etc
+- ```check_aws_s3_file.pl``` - check for the existence of any arbitrary file on AWS S3, eg. to check backups have happened or _SUCCESS placeholder files are present for a job

 ... and there are many more.